 Pixabay is a resource to look for free stock photography for a coworking blog or social media.
 The website was originally founded by Hans Braxmeier and Simon Steinberger (IT professionals), but now it is owned by Canva, which is a fast-growing, reputable online design platform.

 Photos on Pixabay are crowdsourced from creatives around the world.
 The library includes over one million varied royalty-free images.
 All of them are of HD quality and available for free download.
-The resource does accept submissions from anyone but they are curated by a professional photographer and image editor.
-The photos are manually reviewed for technical quality and legal validity before the publication, so they are a safe choice for your marketing team.
+The resource does accept submissions from anyone, but a professional photographer and image editor curate them.
+The photos are manually reviewed for technical quality and legal validity before publication, so they are a safe choice for your marketing team.

 Skitterphoto was launched in 2014 by two amateur photographers, Peter Heeling and Rudy van der Veen from Groningen and Drenthe (Netherlands).
 They decided to publish pictures they shoot on their own website because it was hard to find good quality photos for free.

 The project grew in popularity, people from different corners of the world started to use those images, which motivated Peter and Rudy to make better pictures and allow other photographers to upload their artworks as well.